andreisperid/E-TKT/README.md

 - [x] First sketches for the web app user interface

 ###  III - Printing Proof
-- [x] Migration for the ESP32
 - [x] Dual core tasks: one serves the network/app and the other controls all physical operations
-- [x] Stronger servo resulted on successful tag printing
+- [x] Stronger MG-996R servo resulted on successful tag printing
 - [x] Hall sensor for homing with precision
 - [x] Carousel direction on clockwise only to avoid tape screwing
+- [x] Migration for the ESP32

 ###  IV - Consistency and Usability
 - [x] More compact device, with smaller stepper motor for the carousel
+- [x] Tested using NFC to open web app on smartphone, failed (security standards)
 - [x] OLED display to help on configuration and feedback
+- [x] QR code as an alternative to quickly open web app
 - [x] Improvements on web app usability and visuals

 ### V - Optimization, Extras and Documentation (May 2022)